How do I hear about in-field gleans?

 We work with schools, businesses, churches, and service organizations who want to volunteer together.
 It’s a great team-building experience.

 Adams County has the ability to schedule group gleans well in advance, particularly in the Fall.
 They also have winter volunteer tasks well-suited to groups.
-Contact Adams County staff with this form.
+Contact Adams County staff at firstname.lastname@example.org.

 Franklin County gleans are more often short notice and difficult to schedule around a group’s availability.
 It’s possible but has its challenges.
 We don’t offer many group gleans at this time.

 Where does the food go once it’s gleaned?